top of page

 In the entire universe, only Christ is the most beautiful.
 King David of Israel, who held the highest throne, enjoyed the greatest authority, honor, and glory.
 However, when he wrote Psalm 27:4, said: "One thing have I asked of the Lord, that will I seek after: that I may dwell in the house of the Lord all the days of my life, to gaze upon the beauty of the Lord and to inquire in his temple."
 This means that the beauty of the Lord surpasses everything; among millions, He is the most glorious.
 The attraction of His beauty makes us forget the pleasures of the earth, causing us to adore and long for Him.
 From this, we can see that Canaan is a good land, symbolizing Christ's glory and beauty.
 May the Holy Spirit reveal to us so that we can be captivated by Christ's beauty throughout our lives, acknowledge Him, follow Him, pursue Him, and seek nothing else.

-b.
-Spacious --- Thee length, breadth, heigth and depth of Christ
+2. Spacious --- The breadth, length, depth and heigth of Christ

-c.
-Land flowing with milk and honey --- The infinite riches of Christ
+1. Land flowing with milk and honey --- The infinite abundance of Christ

-(2) The Fullness of Christ is the goal of the Christians
+1. The fullness of Christ is the goal of the saints

 Before the apostle Paul met the Lord, his goal was to become a leader within Judaism.
 The direction he pursued was one of earthly wealth, fame, and status.
 However, through the Lord's mercy, one day on the road to Damascus, he met Jesus, and his life’s goal instantly transformed.
 He became clear about the meaning and purpose of life and determined that Christ would be the ultimate goal of his life.
 From then on, Christ became the focus of Paul's lifelong pursuit.
 When he wrote Philippians 3:7-8, he described how he regarded Christ as the goal of his life: "But what things were gain to me, these I have counted loss for Christ.
 Yet indeed I also count all things loss for the excellence of the knowledge of Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them as rubbish, that I may gain Christ."